lkumarra/ProtractorPageObjectModel/CONTRIBUTING.md

 ### Folder Naming

-Use PascalCase for folder names to maintain consistency:
+Use kebab-case (lowercase with hyphens) for folder names following TypeScript/JavaScript industry standards:

 ```
 ✅ Good:
+- pages/
+- test-cases/
+- test-data/
+- log-manager/

+❌ Bad (old PascalCase convention):
 - Pages/
 - TestCases/
 - TestData/
 - LogManager/

-❌ Bad:
-- pages/
-- test-cases/
-- testdata/
-- log_manager/
 ```

+**Note:** This project has been refactored to follow modern kebab-case convention for all folders.

 ### Variable Naming